Mohit-Chowdhary/tetris/README.md

 terminal_tetris

+make sure your terminal is 120x30, else edit the code to fit your size

 okay first of all, most i’ve learnt from this proj is not even tetris or C++ — it’s g++ being something else entirely.

 what actually happened: so like, i started writing this game just fine — until i put